 Unfortunately, in the context of canine behaviour there is no such thing as a “quick question”, implying a quick answer.
 Sometimes a behaviour problem can seem quite straightforward, but more information on your dog and the problem behaviour is required, to be able to give you and your dog the most accurate advice.
 Not having all the facts can lead to ineffective and unsafe recommendations, which can be detrimental to you, your dog and others.

-Clients who have already had a consultation can be helped telephonically as I already know the dog’s history.
-Current clients are always encouraged to phone with any questions between training and private sessions.
+Clients who have already had a consultation can be helped telephonically or via email as I already know their dog’s history.
+Current clients are always encouraged to phone, send emails and videos with any questions between training and private sessions.

 Obedience training is teaching the dog to associate commands (cues or signals) with certain actions i.e. sit, down, leave, drop, recall, stay, spin, fetch etc. Training also includes husbandry, like teaching your dog to enjoy nail trimming, grooming and having eye or ear drops administered.
 However some husbandry behaviours might also require some behaviour modification due to previous bad experiences.

 Behaviour modification is changing the dog’s emotions (fear, panic, anxiety, distress, frustration etc) about how they feel in certain contexts or towards certain triggers.
 It is about teaching them coping skills or alternative behaviours that is more acceptable, that also improves their quality of life i.e. how to feel more comfortable and confident being left on their own or how not to be fearful of strange people or other dogs.
 In order to put together a tailor-made behaviour change program for your dog, we need to do an Assessment that explores every part of your dog’s health, nutrition, routine, home environment and behaviour.